bgoldman22-code/RRMODEL/ENHANCED_PREVIEW_FEATURE.md

 1. **More Context** - Users understand the stakes for each matchup
 2. **Injury Awareness** - Know which teams are dealing with key injuries
 3. **Playoff Clarity** - See which matchups matter most for postseason
-4. **Entertainment Value** - More dramatic predictions and analysis
+4. **Entertainment Value** - More dramatic predictions and analysis in character voice
 5. **Strategic Value** - Injury info helps with waiver wire decisions
+6. **Character Consistency** - Each tone/character interprets the data in their unique voice

 ## API Cost Impact